 Design Thinking: Through an actual project assignment, teams will get their hands dirty learning and using the human-centric creative problem-solving attitude of user-interviews, quick prototypes, demos and presentations.

 Business Simulation: Offers students the chance to experience the excitement of running a simulated marketing department as they compete for customers and profits!

 Local Business Tours: Interactive field trips which span business maturity levels from student incubator, to startup, to small business, to large corporation.

-Business Clubs: Our program has a variety of required and optional after-hours homework projects, and business club activities to keep you engaged, allow you to and test what you are learning, including YORI™ Club (Your Own Real Idea): where students, guided by course teachings, a workbook and a mentor, investigate and probe their own ideas.
+Business Clubs: Our program has a variety of required and optional after-hours homework projects and business club activities to keep you engaged and encourage you to and test what you are learning, including YORI™ Club (Your Own Real Idea): where students, guided by course teachings, a workbook and a mentor, investigate and probe their own ideas for businesses and products.

 What is pathology?
 In partnership with the Department of Pathology and Laboratory Medicine, this program offers a unique experience exploring the multifaceted discipline of pathology, a cornerstone of modern medicine.
 Students will get firsthand experience with laboratory processes, organ dissection sessions, independent coursework, and mentoring by a department physician.

 AP focuses on the diagnosis and study of disease through macroscopic and microscopic examination of tissue specimens.
 Subspecialty areas of AP include Surgical Pathology, Cytopathology, Neuropathology and Autopsy/Forensic Pathology.
 Students in the program will be introduced to a variety of subspecialties within AP through didactic lectures, case-based presentations, hands-on examination of formalin- preserved human organs, and ‘at-the-microscope’ teaching sessions examining glass slides of normal tissue and disease processes.